MediaMath/strand/docs/articles/data_comps_using_sync.md

 Params were designed to give the developer full flexibility over crafting the request arguments.
 With this in mind the param options were divided into:

 * queryParam -- name value pair objects used to generate the queryString
-* urlParam -- name only strings concatenated with '/' to generate a url
+* urlParam -- name only strings concatenated with '/' to generate a URL
 * headers -- name value pairs used to send additional metadata (CSRF, etc) to the webserver

 The 'direction' of input or output is relative to the component itself, so when you are pulling data from the server via a get, we consider that 'input' to the component, and the reverse is true for saving/deletion operations.